tax time graphic with calculator in front

 – Devin Lucas

-Author Devin R. Lucas is a Real Estate Attorney, Broker and REALTOR®, specializing in Newport Beach, Costa Mesa and Orange County coastal communities, serving individual and investors in residential real estate.
+Author Devin R. Lucas is a REALTOR®, Real Estate Attorney, and real estate Broker, specializing in Newport Beach, Costa Mesa and Orange County coastal communities, serving individual, Trustees and investors in residential real estate.

 sources: